kongebra/TheMovingCompany/README.md

 # The Moving Company

+# Choices for the exercises
+## Day 1
+I haven't done any programming with .NET before, so it was brand new to me.
+I have been looking at a few tutorials and docs for this exercise, but I choose to follow the documents on APS.NET from Microsoft ([link](https://docs.microsoft.com/en-us/aspnet/core/tutorials/first-web-api?view=aspnetcore-2.2&tabs=visual-studio-code)).
+As it was pretty simple, and did the tasks I needed it to do.

+These documentation was straight forward.
+And I am familiar to the MVC architecture so this went very good.
+Also familiar with C# from some Unity programming, and OOP-princibles from school (Java, C++, C#).

+Started briefly on the Angular part.
+Where I found another tutorial ([link](https://medium.com/@levifuller/building-an-angular-application-with-asp-net-core-in-visual-studio-2017-visualized-f4b163830eaa)) on how I could build it into the wwwroot folder for the .NET application so it would run when I run the .NET application.
+This worked great straight out of the box, and I choose this solution because I only need to build the Angular project, and then run the .NET application (Looking for a way to build the Angular project as I run the .NET some way).

+Not too known with the inside of Angular, but have read a few tutorials over the last few years to see what kind of framework this is, and what it is capable of.
+But think the component part of the framework will be easy to use for the second exercise.

+Added Bootstrap as stying for the front-end application as I am very comfortable with this toolkit.

+## Day 2

+## Day 3

 # API Planning
 Before starting the programming I want to make a layout of how I wish the REST API to be looking.
 Starting with the most basic (CRUD) so the sales consultant can see all orders, specific orders, update them, and delete them.